FrappaF/PDFlutter/README.md

 Run the command `npm run build`

 ## How to use it
+All the elements of a page must be children of a `PDFPage` object.
 A page can be aligned horizontally or vertically using `PDFRowDocument` or `PDFColumnDocument` respectively.
 Inside a page you can add multiple `printable` children like tables (`PDFTable`), text (`PDFText`), images (`PDFImage`) and so on.
 Every printable has its own property and can be aligned using the `alignment` elements, e.g. `PDFCenter`, `PDFRow` etc.